-During the first commissioning run of MUSE+GALACSI the commissioning team discovered that the upstream beam of photons induced Raman scattering with the air molecules leading to the presence of additional lines shifted to the red of the main Na line.
-The spectrum seen by MUSE is contaminated by these lines to the extent shown in Table 7, and Figure 19 below.
-It is to be noted that the strength of the two brightest lines, those of N_2 and O_2 , are comparable with a bright skyline.
-The MUSE commissioning team is working to define strategies to subtract them in the data reduction pipeline.
-For details see Vogt et al., Phys.
-Rev. X 7, 021044 (2017).
+During the first commissioning run of MUSE+GALACSI the team discovered that the upstream beam of photons induced Raman scattering with the air molecules leading to the presence of additional lines shifted to the red of the main Na line.
+The spectrum seen by MUSE is contaminated by these lines to the extent shown in Table 9, and Figure 40 below.
+It is to be noted that the strength of the two brightest lines, those of N2 and O2, are comparable with a bright skyline.
+The MUSE commissioning team define strategies to subtract them in the data reduction pipeline and it is recommended that MUSE pipeline version equal or later than 2.8.3 is used.
+For details see Vogt et al., 2017, Phys.
+Rev. X 7, 021044.